Status |

 The route as currently proposed will be single-carriageway, although it's not clear if it will include any 2+1 sections to allow safe overtaking.
 If it follows recent design trends, it will likely feature lots of roundabouts at the points where it meets other roads.
 The route is as follows:

-There is a further plan in the pipeline to build an Armagh East Link (connecting Portadown Road south to Markethill Road, but this is beyond the 2015 date for definite planning to go ahead.
+There is a further plan in the pipeline to build an Armagh East Link.

 Following recent government policy that private developers should contribute to road schemes that are required due to their developments, it is possible that private developers will be made to foot at least part of the bill for this scheme.
 (This is achieved by making it a condition for planning permission).